Careers link governor: role

-Find out what your role is as a link governor for careers.
-See what questions you can ask the careers staff member to support and challenge them around your school's careers strategy, pupil engagement with guidance and remote guidance options.
+Be clear on your role as the link governor for careers.
+See what questions you can ask the careers lead to support and challenge them.

 Contents